 Part of the reason for this is due to the nature of the IL-2 receptor.

-The IL-2 receptor is composed of three different subunits, IL-2R α (also known as CD25), IL-2R β (CD122) and IL-2R γ (CD132).
+The IL-2 receptor is composed of three different subunits, IL-2R $\alpha$ (also known as CD25), IL-2R $\beta$ (CD122) and IL-2R $\gamma$ (CD132).
 The arrangement of these different proteins determines the response to IL-2 signaling.

-The IL-2 β and IL-2 γ components together make a receptor capable of binding IL-2, but only moderately so.
-When all three components are together, including IL-2R α , the receptor binds IL-2 with a much higher affinity.
-This complete receptor is usually found on regulatory T cells, which dampen an ongoing immune response.
-The lower affinity receptor, composed of just the IL-2 β and IL-2 γ components, is more often found on "naive" immune cells, which are awaiting instructions before seeking out cancer cells.
+The IL-2 $\beta$ and IL-2 $\gamma$ components together make a receptor capable of binding IL-2, but only moderately so.
+When all three components are together, including IL-2R $\alpha$ , the receptor binds IL-2 with a much higher affinity.
+This complete receptor is usually found on regulatory T cells, which dampens an ongoing immune response.
+The lower affinity receptor, composed of just the IL-2 $\beta$ and IL-2 $\gamma$ components, is more often found on "naive" immune cells, which are awaiting instructions before seeking out cancer cells.

 Altering IL-2's propensity for binding these receptors could encourage greater immune cell activation or block the function of regulatory cells.

-Medicenna's MDNA109 and MDNA209 take advantage of this dynamic by binding to specific receptors and either activating or blocking them.
+Medicenna's MDNA109 and MDNA209 platforms take advantage of this dynamic by binding to specific receptors and either activating or blocking them.

 MDNA209 can be used to induce the opposite effect.
-This Superkine mimics the shape of IL-2 and is also 200 to 1,000 times more likely to bind IL-2Rβ.
+This Superkine mimics the shape of IL-2 and is also up to 200-1000 times more likely to bind IL-2R $\beta$ .
 But rather than triggering IL-2 signaling, MDNA209 acts as an antagonist, blocking the receptor and preventing it from transmitting the signal.
-This could be used for diseases such as autoimmune disorders where it is essential to prevent T cells from becoming activated and attacking healthy tissue.
-MDNA209 is not in active development as of March 31, 2019.
+This could be used for diseases such as such as multiple sclerosis where it is essential to prevent T cells from becoming activated and attacking healthy tissue.
+Limited work on MDNA209 has been initiated but development timelines have not been established at this time.

-MDNA109 Development
+MDNA109 Platform Development

-MDNA109 is an enhanced version of IL-2 that binds up to 1000 times more effectively to IL-2R β , thus greatly increasing its ability to activate and proliferate the immune cells needed to fight cancer.
-Because it preferentially binds IL-2R β and not the receptor containing IL-2R α , MDNA109 drives effector T cell responses over regulatory T cells.
-Additionally, MDNA109 reverses Natural Killer (NK) cell anergy and acts with exceptional synergy when combined with checkpoint inhibitors.
+MDNA109 is an enhanced version of IL-2 that binds up to 200-1000 times more effectively to IL-2R $\beta$ , thus greatly increasing its ability to activate and proliferate the immune cells needed to fight cancer.
+Because it preferentially binds IL-2R $\beta$ , MDNA109 drives effector T cell responses over regulatory T cells.
+Mutations in the core of IL-2 improve affinity to CD122 on CD8 T cells and NK Cells, as CD122 affinity is key for the activation of immune cells responsible for cancer killing (CD8+ T cells, naive T cells, NK cells).